Nancy Kerrigan Has Meltdown, Threatens To Quit ‘DWTS’ Already

 Are you surprised to hear that Nancy Kerrigan had a meltdown and almost quit Dancing With the Stars?
 Do you think that she should stick it out?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of DWTS on Monday nights on ABC.

-[Featured Image By Elsa/Getty Images]
+[Featured Image by Elsa/Getty Images]